braziljs/eloquente-javascript/05_higher_order.md

 ```

 The `countBy` function expects a collection (anything that we can loop
-over with `for`/`of`) and a grouping function.
+over with `for`/`of`) and a function that computes a group name for a
+given element.
 It returns an array of
-objects, each of which names a group and tells you the amount of
+objects, each of which names a group and tells you the number of
 elements that were found in that group.

 {{index "findIndex method", "indexOf method"}}